Why a chatbot can improve your company

 The world is changing.
-Artificial Intelligence is growing and becoming more and more visible, also in our everyday life.
-We all have used a chatbot before, but now supermarkets offer you the choice to pay at the grumpy lady of row number four, or quickly scan the groceries yourself and pay without any human contact.
-Tesla is offering cars where you can almost sleep behind the wheel: they will warn you whenever you drive outside your lane and will make sure you keep enough distance to the car in front of you.
-Even cleaning your house becomes easier with robot vacuum cleaners that do all the hard work.
-And you can always ask Siri: “Do I need an umbrella today?”
-The main idea behind this automatic revolution is to make things easier, faster and simpler for us humans.
+Artificial Intelligence is growing and becoming more visible.
+In our everyday life, Artifical Intelligence begins to play a more significant role.
+We all have used a chatbot before.
+Supermarkets give you a choice to pay at the grumpy lady at the counter or quickly scan the groceries yourself at the automated self-scan.
+Tesla develops cars that will warn you whenever you drift out your lane and make sure you keep enough distance to the vehicle in front of you.
+Cleaning your house costs less effort with robot vacuum cleaners that do all the hard work.
+And you can always ask Siri: “Do I need an umbrella today?”.
+The main idea behind these applications of Artificial Intelligence is to make things easier, faster, and simpler for us humans.

 March of the chatbots